ArturDavidenko/ExchangeRatePortal/README.md

 ## 🧪 Testing

-- Unit tests for Services and Repositories
+- Unit tests for Services and integration tests for Repositories
 - xUnit-based test project
 - Test fixtures for repeatable test data